-Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services, and In-Network: supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: There is no coinsurance, copayment, or deductible for the Medicare covered • Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. diabetic self-management training, supplies, and services. • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. • Diabetes self-management training is covered under certain conditions.
-Diabetes Management and Medication Adherence Program: Qualified annullage neutricingting in dishetes education on
+Diabetes self-management training, diabetic services, and supplies

+For all people who have diabetes (insulin and non-insulin users).
+Covered services include:

+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.